 Lazy Evaluation

-As mentioned earlier, Laravel collections delay executing most operations until iteration occurs.
-This means you can chain together many methods without any immediate performance penalty:
+Laravel collections delay most operations until you actually iterate over them.
+This allows you to chain many methods together without any immediate performance issues.
+For example:

 $collection = Collection::make(HugeDataSet());